 The real problem here is that as long as people believe that there is no risk or negative outcomes associated with interventions, their use will continue to proliferate and those who seek to avoid them will be considered as zealots or that they must have something to prove.
 Because, after all, if there’s no good reason to go natural, why would you want to?
 (Please note the sarcasm there.)

+Let’s face it – the system as it stands in many North American cities is against natural birth.
 Though it has nothing to do with what people think, it does influence the degree of pride that a woman may feel after having a natural birth.
-Let’s face it – the system as it stands in many North American cities is against natural birth.
-With the hospital being the primary birthing locations for many women, they start off in a space that is dedicated to interventions and not letting nature run its course, intervening only when necessary (unlike certain hospitals in Europe where the focus can be on natural birth).
+With the hospital being the primary birthing locations for many women, they start off in a space that is dedicated to interventions and not letting nature run its course, intervening only when necessary (unlike certain hospitals in Europe where the focus is on natural birth).
 Entering the hospital you also start the clock ticking because they have rules and guidelines about how long you can be in any one stage of labour.
-If you don’t meet their criteria, they will intervene unless you have a system in place to fight them.
-But then how good is it for you to be trying to labour and having to defend yourself from the onslaught of doctors or nurses telling you that you need this intervention.
-You also get the scare tactics.
-The times they tell you that your baby will die or that you are putting your baby at risk by not acquiescing to everything they want.
-Even when nothing is wrong.
+If you don’t meet their criteria, they will intervene unless you have a system in place to fight them, and even then as we know from other stories, you run the risk of having people like CPS called on you (though very rare, it sadly does happen, see here for an example).
+The question is though: How good is it for you to be trying to labour and having to defend yourself from the onslaught of doctors or nurses telling you that you need this intervention?
+You also get the scare tactics, the times they tell you that your baby will die or that you are putting your baby at risk by not acquiescing to everything they want, even when nothing is wrong.
 Of course, once you start down the path of interventions, you’re more likely to need another and then possibly another.
-And this fear has spread to those who simply enter the system such that you can get these comments from any old person on the street.
+This is why we have c-section rates around 30% and intervention rates near 75%; although an unmedicated birth is historically normal and “natural”, it is by far not that today in Western societies.

 [I remember when I was pregnant and speaking to a professor about birth as her partner had giving birth months earlier, I mentioned that I was planning a home birth.
 Her response?
 “Oh – we chose the hospital just because our primary concern was safety.”
 Yes, if you don’t birth in a hospital you must not be concerned with your child’s well-being.
 Ugh.
 My response?
-“Oh, well, I chose home because my primary concern is safety.”]
+“Oh, well, I chose home because my primary concern is safety.”
+Shocked look followed, but opened up discussion on the science behind homebirth where I live.]

-Not all hospitals, doctors, or nurses are like this.
-But far too many are.
-And so when a woman is able to birth naturally and succeeds at this, she has overcome many obstacles that are ever present in our society.
+Not all hospitals, doctors, or nurses are like this, but far too many are.
+So when a woman is able to birth naturally and succeeds at this, she has overcome many obstacles that are ever present in our society.
 She is naturally proud of this and this pride probably has as much or more to do with not falling into the “system” as the actual experience.
-Being able to own one’s body and be in control of the birthing process (as much as anyone can be in control) when we’ve been told – explicitly and implicitly – that we can’t do it, that we need doctors, that we can’t handle the pain of childbirth, or that something will go wrong, is incredibly powerful.
+Being able to own one’s body and be in control of the birthing process (as much as anyone can be in control) when we’ve been told – explicitly and implicitly – that we can’t do it, that we need doctors, that we can’t handle the pain of childbirth, or that something will go wrong, is incredibly powerful, and something worth sharing.

 Again, I feel the need to reiterate that not all women will have the birth they want.
-Not all women will birth naturally with no interventions, despite the plan to do so.
-And they are not lesser than any woman who was able to do it.
-It’s not that they didn’t try hard enough or trust their bodies enough, but there are times when things go wrong.
-Not to the degree we’re led to believe and sometimes what goes wrong is fixable without medical interventions, but we are all glad that they are there when needed.
-It’s just the “when needed” part our society needs to work on.
+Not all women will birth naturally with no interventions, despite the plan to do so, and they are not lesser than any woman who was able to do it because of different circumstances.
+It’s not that they didn’t try hard enough or trust their bodies enough, but there are times when things go wrong –not to the degree we’re led to believe and sometimes what goes wrong is fixable without medical interventions — but we are all glad that they are there when needed.
+Furthermore, for the women who don’t want a natural birth, that’s okay too, but just because you don’t want it doesn’t mean someone else feels the same.

 Shatken S, Greenough K, McPherson C. Epidural fever and its implications for mothers and neonates: taking the heat.
 Journal of Midwifery & Women’s Health 2012; 57: 82-85.